garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/HTML.md

 #### emphasis & strong
 `<em>` & `<strong>` are meant to indicate meaning through style
-- if you want to have ita
+- if you want to have italicized for appearance & not to communicate meaning, you should use CSS![[Pasted image 20231101171302.png]]